 An implant is placed into the bone of the mandible or maxilla where a tooth had previously resided.
 As the bone heals, it anchors the implant securely in place.
 This healing process can take from six to twelve weeks.

-Complete Dentures +Dentures are a removable replacement for missing teeth and surrounding tissues.
-Two types of dentures are available -- complete and partial dentures.
+Dentures are a removable replacement for missing teeth and surrounding tissues.
+Two types of dentures are available — complete and partial dentures.
 Complete dentures are used when all the teeth are missing either in one or both dental arches, while partial dentures are used when some natural teeth remain.

 Complete dentures can be either “conventional” or “immediate.”
 Made after the teeth have been removed and the gum tissue has begun to heal, a conventional denture is ready for placement in the mouth about eight to 12 weeks after the teeth have been removed.